A Flexible Rich Text Editor for FileMaker, Built for Real-World Use

 A developer might build a script that automatically populates dropdowns or data grids based on the fields found in a layout.
 If a field is added or removed later, the UI updates automatically.
 No script changes required.

-Building Dynamic Dashboards and Reports The combination of GetFieldsOnLayout with FileMaker’s JSON and scripting functions opens up exciting new possibilities:
+The combination of GetFieldsOnLayout with FileMaker’s JSON and scripting functions opens up exciting new possibilities:

 • Dynamic dashboards that automatically populate charts or KPIs based on layout fields.